Felony 11-79: Gameplay

+Felony 11-79 is a racing game that also has elements of adventure games.

-The first game in the Runabout series was known outside Asia as Felony 11–79 and was designed and produced by Kan Naito.
-It features three separate environments (Down Town, Sea Side, Metro City) and a test course as opposed to the later games' use of one city.
-Most of the player's time is spent unlocking the game's many bonus vehicles.
-Players can set the car's performance, including steering, front suspension, rear suspension, grip balance, acceleration and brake.
-Each car has a different performance rate (horsepower, torque, length, weight, fuel).
-Players may need to refill the tank.
+The first release in the Runabout series was known as Felony 11–79 outside Asia, with Kan Naito as designer and producer.
+The game takes place in three separate gaming environments (known as Down Town, Sea Side, Metro City) with a test course while later games in the series use one city.
+Players spend the majority of game time unlocking numerous bonus vehicles.
+The players can choose the settings for the performance of the car, including steering, front and rear suspension, grip balance, acceleration and braking.
+Each car has its own performance rating (including horsepower, torque, length, weight, and fuel).
+The player may need to refuel the tank.

 Development

-Though Climax were primarily developing games for the Sega Saturn at the time, they concluded Runabout would be easier to produce on the PlayStation.
+Though Climax were primarily developing games for the Sega Saturn at the time, they concluded the production of Runabout would be easier for that style of game using the PlayStation instead.

 Reception

-The game received above-average reviews according to the review aggregation website GameRankings.
-In Japan, Famitsu gave it a score of 30 out of 40.

-Critics almost unanimously commented that while the game has an enjoyable concept, the game is too lacking in longevity to be worth buying.
+Critics almost unanimously commented that while Felony 11-79 has an enjoyable concept, the game is too lacking in longevity to be worth buying.
 Shawn Smith of Electronic Gaming Monthly argued that the game has plenty of replay value in the form of numerous unlockable cars, two unlockable tracks, and hidden routes, but the vast majority of reviewers (including all three of Smith's co-reviewers) pointed out that one can unlock all the tracks, play through the entire game with all the basic vehicle types, and explore all the routes in just two to five hours, and said they would rather have more tracks than the 20 unlockable cars.
 GamePro summarized the game as "a must-rent".

 Some reviewers also complained at the fact that it is impossible to run over pedestrians, and Next Generation criticized that the story's ending is disappointingly brief and trite, given that Climax were known for their involved and original storylines.
 GameSpot and GamePro both praised the surf-rock soundtrack.

+The game held a score of 71% on the review aggregation website GameRankings at the time of the site's 2019 closure, based on six reviews.